OPTML-Group/Unlearn-Saliency/DDPM/README.md

 # Saliency-Unlearning for DDPM
-This is the official repository for Saliency Unlearning for diffusion models.
+This is the official repository for Saliency Unlearning for DDPM.
 The code structure of this project is adapted from the [DDIM](https://github.com/ermongroup/ddim) and [SA](https://github.com/clear-nus/selective-amnesia/tree/a7a27ab573ba3be77af9e7aae4a3095da9b136ac/ddpm) codebase.

 # Requirements
 Install the requirements using a `conda` environment:
 ```
-conda create --name sa-ddpm python=3.8
+conda create --name salun-ddpm python=3.8
-conda activate sa-ddpm
+conda activate salun-ddpm
 pip install -r requirements.txt
 ```